Queen's Gardens, Kingston upon Hull: Description

 The Peace Garden, at the eastern end of the park, was instituted by Hull City Council for the UN's International Year of Peace in 1986.
 This was led by Alice Tulley, a councillor and a Quaker, with support from the local CND group.
 Peace events were held there with the mayor in attendance.
 Since then the Quakers have held a Meeting there each year to commemorate Hiroshima Day.
 This falls on the Sunday nearest the anniversary of the bombings of Hiroshima and Nagasaki.

 Victoria Square is at western end of the gardens, leading to the Princes Quay shopping centre and the Ferens Art Gallery.
 The gardens are well used, particularly by the local student population.

 In 2005, the new BBC development was completed at the north-west corner of the gardens.
 This incorporates a tall apartment block.

-In 2006, it was announced that Hull Citybuild - Hull's Urban Regeneration Company - had been working with Hull City Council to bring forward "a major public realm design competition" for Queen's Gardens and Victoria Square.
+In 2006, it was announced that Hull Citybuild – Hull's Urban Regeneration Company – had been working with Hull City Council to bring forward "a major public realm design competition" for Queen's Gardens and Victoria Square.

 In August 2017, a £310,000 sculpture, Solar Gate, was installed in the gardens as part of the public realms work for the 2017 UK City Of Culture.

+In February 2022, the first phase of a £11.7 million redevelopment of the gardens began.
+The second phase started in June 2023 and is expected to take 14 months to complete.